-The Embattled Group Obama Is Praying For This Christmas
+The Embattled Group Obama Is Praying For

 In a statement on Wednesday, President Obama offered prayers to persecuted Christians around the world, especially those who have experienced "brutal atrocities" at the hands of ISIS — also known as ISIL, or Daesh.